rcarrascosps/mule-webinars-session/README.md

 The proposed topics and webinars are:

-#1.
-Title: APIs are Products and you should treat them like that
+1. Title: APIs are Products and you should treat them like that.

     a.
 Objective: Make the audience realize the relevance of the APIs as part of a Digital Transformation Strategy